Osteopathy -

 A brief history of Osteopathy

 Osteopathy was developed in the USA by Andrew Still, a doctor who had served in the Civil War.
-After the tragedy of losing his children to meningitis, he set about finding a new approach to medical treatment which would be better than the applications of opium and mercury that were common at the time.
+After the tragedy of losing his children to meningitis, he set about finding a new approach to medical treatment, One which would be better than the applications of opium and mercury that were common at the time.
 He developed the application of hands-on techniques for improving the way the body works.

 His first Osteopathic College, in Kirksville Missouri, opened in 1889 and Still made sure his students had the newly published Grays Anatomy to study from.
 Later he bought an X-ray machine too.
 I like to think that he would be very excited about all the advanced imaging and modern understanding of physiology that we have today.